cesarlegendre/credit_scoring_7904_Q4_2024/README.md

 ```bash
 pip install -r requirements.txt
 ```
+** Note **: Most of the requirements are already install in collabs, the notebooks are self-contained in terms of libraries otherwise the libraries are installed at run time.
 ## 💻 Usage
 Once the setup is complete, you can start using the course materials: